best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 * Keywords or Tags

 Put in a list of terms that someone might use to search for the document, separated by commas.
 This helps search engines find the document.
-They also help with finding your document internally.
+It also help with finding your document internally.

 ### Setting the document language